 Dietary Management Certification Programs

 Dietary managers work in schools, hospitals and other settings to help promote healthy eating habits.
-Entering this career field requires the completion of a certificate, associate's or bachelor's degree program in a nutrition-related field, as well as qualifying for and passing a certification exam.
 Explore undergraduate coursework in dietary management, and read about graduate options in the field as well.
 Schools offering Nutrition degrees can also be found in these popular choices.

 How Do I Become a Certified Dietary Manager?

-The Dietary Managers Association (DMA) offers the credentialing exam for aspiring dietary managers (www.dmaonline.org).
+The Association of Nuritions & Food Service Professionals (ANFP) offers the credentialing exam for aspiring dietary managers (www.anfponline.org).
 Several options exist for fulfilling the education requirement for this exam.
-One option is completing a DMA-approved certificate program that offers training in dietary management.
+One option is completing a ANFP-approved certificate program that offers training in dietary management.
 Your second option is to complete an associate's or bachelor's degree program in nutrition, food management or another related field.

 Other special options exist if you cannot meet these criteria, such as professional experience.
 The exam covers areas of gathering and applying nutrition data, providing nutrition education and food services, supervisory techniques, professional interactions and managing production.